 Choose a program

-Certified nurse midwives work in hospitals, clinics, birthing centers, health departments, private practices, institutions and with physicians.
+Certified nurse-midwives work in hospitals, clinics, birthing centers, health departments, private practices, institutions and with physicians.
 Some nurse-midwives may even own their own practices.

-Incomes vary greatly depending on years and type of experience, the area of country, benefit packages, and individual employment, such as whether a nurse-midwife works within an institution or is in private practice.
+Incomes vary greatly depending on years and type of experience, the area of the country, benefit packages, and individual employment, such as whether a nurse-midwife works within an institution or is in private practice.